fbecart/zinoma/README.md

 Each target must have a name to associate with the target.

-The key target_name is a string and its value is a map of the target's configuration data.
-You must replace <target_name> with a string that is unique to the targets object.
-The <target_name> must start with a letter or _ and contain only alphanumeric characters, -, or _.
+The key `target_name` is a string and its value is a map of the target's configuration data.
+You must replace `<target_name>` with a string that is unique to the targets object.
+The `<target_name>` must start with an alphanumeric character or _ and contain only alphanumeric characters, -, or _.

 __Example__